-My first summer in Pittsburgh, it comes in catcalls.
-A handful of brown men, crowding a sidewalk in Oakland.
+My first summer in Pittsburgh is my first experience receiving catcalls.
+From a handful of brown men, crowding a sidewalk in Oakland.
 A couple of black men over loud music in Wilkinsburg.
 The honk of a white man’s car as he zooms past me.
-A part of my brain documents each incident, counts almost thirty.
-I start to predict catcalls with accuracy.
+My brain documents each incident, then begins to predict catcalls with accuracy.
 By that point, tarnished pleasure has dissolved into simple observation: nothing changed about me this summer.
 Sometimes, men hurl sounds at the bodies of women to feel powerful.

 I’m working at the box office of an orchestra concert (and performing in the second piece).
 It’s 2018, and the Olympics are on.
 As I hand a program to an older white woman, she pauses to ask me, “Where are you from?”

 A torrent of irritation tears through me.
 “Around here, Pittsburgh,” I lie with a smile.
 Confused as to why I’m lying.
 Unconvinced but also smiling, she explains, “Oh, I’ve been watching the Olympics.
 All these small women from different countries, they’re so beautiful!”
 With that, she waltzes into the concert hall.

 Amidst the exoticism sizzling in her sentence, I wonder how years of loathing my body can melt seamlessly into the athletic bodies of women on television.
 (But who knows what their own journeys with their bodies look like?)